 The technique involves mixing the oil extract with 95-100% alcohol in cold temperatures of about -20 – -80 degrees Celsius.
 Therefore, you need freezers or dry ice equipment to maintain the essential low temperatures.
 You should then leave the mixture for about 24 hours and wait for the lipids to precipitate for easy filtration.

 When sieving the distillate, you can use a paper filter or a metal microfilter and a layer of ciliate or dichotomous earth (DE).
 Filtration should be fast, and the apparatus maintained at ultracold temperatures.
 Failure to use cold equipment will result in the lipids dissolving back into the distillate, thus making the winterization process inefficient.

-Small-scale companies can repeat the procedure several times, thus further increasing the product's quality and potency.
-That measure gives companies enough leverage to sway the cannabis market in their favor, thus leading to more profits and customer satisfaction.
+Small-scale companies can repeat the procedure several times, thus further increasing the product’s quality and potency.
+That measure gives companies enough leverage to sway the botanical oil market in their favor, thus leading to more profits and customer satisfaction.

 The last step in winterization involves separating ethanol from the distillate.
 That procedure consists in boiling the mixture, as the alcohol will evaporate at 78.5 degrees in atmospheric pressure.

 You can use ethanol for both extraction and winterization.
-And the solvent has an impeccable ability to dissolve cannabinoids and terpenes, resulting in high-quality cannabis products.
+And the solvent has an impeccable ability to dissolve cannabinoids and terpenes, resulting in high-quality botanical oil products.